 From 1993-1994, my graduate school internship was at the Federal Employee Assistance Program (FEAP) where I provided counseling and workshops to the employees of the Federal Government in New York City.
 Since then I have provided EAP services to dozens of major corporations and institutions headquartered in and around New York.
-When relocated to Miami I served as the onsite Certified Employee Assistance Professional (CEAP) at the American Express Company headquarters in Fort Lauderdale, FL for over three years.
+When relocated to Miami I launched the onsite Certified Employee Assistance Professional (CEAP) at the American Express Company headquarters in Fort Lauderdale, FL for and served there for over three dynamic years.

 Since the early days of EAPs which initially focused on the treatment of alcohol and drug abuse on the job, the recognition of the impact of personal and workplace stress and trauma on the American worker has taken a front seat in the minds of HR professionals, business owners, and mental health practitioners.
 The estimated costs of “absenteeism” and “presenteeism” (on the job but not really “present” due to outside personal and family pressures, emotional and relationship problems, alcohol and drug issues - on and/or off the job, medical concerns, and stress on the job) is enormous both for employers and their employees due to lost revenue, wages, and of course, productivity.
 Companies offering their employees free and confidential services to address these issues - sooner rather than later - is the best investment an employer can make to boost productivity and morale on the job.